sagemath/trac_to_gh/Issue 1351.md

 # Issue 1351: notebook -- for person users admin is usually the only user -- in such cases fill it in as the default

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1351

 Original creator: was